0xryz/0xryz.github.io/_pages/about.md

   - /about.html
 ---

-Hey, I'm 0xryz - a full-time bug bounty hunter and security researcher based in Cairo, Egypt.
+Hey, I'm 0xryz - a full-time bug bounty hunter and security researcher based in Egypt.

-Check out my [writeups](/writeups/) and [stories](/stories/).